Star stories, part 10 : The Moose on Earth and in the Sky

 ~~ THE MOOZ CLANS ON EARTH ~~

-The people of the three Moose clans, like those who belong to the Waawaashkeshi (Deer) and Adik (Caribou) clans, traditionally display a gentle nature.
+The people of the Miziweganzhii/Hoof Clan group, particularly those who belong to the Waawaashkeshi (Deer) and Adik (Caribou) clans, traditionally display a gentle nature.
 They are commonly categorized with the gaayosedjig: the Providers whose tasks among their communities are to scout, hunt, and gather.
 It is common knowledge among the Anishinaabeg that Hoof Clan People are the peaceful, soft-spoken caretakers and poets of their People.

 ~~ THE MOOZ IN THE NIGHT SKY ~~

-~~ THE TERRESTIAL MOOZ HUNT IN FALL ~~
+~~ THE TERRESTRIAL MOOZ HUNT IN FALL ~~

 The Anishinaabeg traditionally hunt ("harvest") mooz in fall when the herd is at their fattest and strongest.
 This is when bull moose are in rut and search for a noozhe-mooz (cow moose) to mate with.
 Traditionally, after the kill, a hunter will offer asemaa (tobacco) to the spirit of mooz.
 Each single part of mooz, the meat, bones, the nose and even its toes, is used.
 Gete-ayaa'ag (the old ones) never neglected to hang the mooz's beard or "bell" from a tree, thus paying respect to the spirit of the mooz and at the same time acknowledging the presence of the mooz in the sky.
 The reason they hung the bell from a tree branch is because to them, the stars seemed to hang from the sky vault – as if they were attached with invisible strings to Gichi-manidoo, the Great Mystery of the Universe that sits on top of the sky lodge.